-Pine Springs Visitor Center The Pine Springs Visitor Center is located at Pine Springs and can be accessed via U.S. Highway 62/180 between Carlsbad, New Mexico, and El Paso, Texas.
-The visitor center is open daily except Christmas Day.
-Hours are 8:00 AM to 4:30 PM MST, and 8:00 AM to 6:00 PM MDT in summer, (Memorial Day weekend through Labor Day weekend).
+The Pine Springs Visitor Center is located at Pine Springs and can be accessed via U.S. Highway 62/180 between Carlsbad, New Mexico, and El Paso, Texas.
+The visitor center is open daily from 8:00 AM to 4:30 PM Mountain Time except Thanksgiving Day, Christmas Day, New Year's Day, Martin Luther King Jr. Day, and Washington's Birthday.

 McKittrick Canyon (Day-use)